-With one test we can look for organisms that indicate (1) any contamination, and (2) contamination more likely to cause waterborne illness.
+With one test we can regularly test for organisms that indicate (1) any contamination, and (2) contamination more likely to cause waterborne illness.
 These organisms are total coliforms and E.coli.

-- Total coliforms are a group of bacteria that is widespread in nature.
-If we find them in drinking water, it is an indication of contamination of the drinking water from an outside source.
-If we confirm their presence, steps are taken to identify the source and correct the issue. - E.coli is a specific coliform bacteria that indicates contamination from fecal material either from humans or other warm-blooded animals.
+Total coliforms are a group of bacteria that is widespread in nature.
+If we find them in drinking water, it is an indication of contamination from an outside source.
+If we confirm their presence, steps are taken to identify the source and correct the issue.

+E.coli is a specific coliform bacteria that indicates contamination from fecal material of warm-blooded animals.
 This type of contamination is more likely to contain viruses or bacteria that can cause human illness.
 If E.coli were ever confirmed in the water, customers would be instructed to boil their water until the source has been identified, the issue corrected, and tests had confirmed the water is safe.